BOBOVR Z5 review: an affordable VR headset for smartphone

-The Xiaozhai BOBOVR Z5 is a virtual reality smartphone headset made by Xiaozhai, which is considered to be one of the best virtual reality companies when it comes to producing affordable mobile VR headsets.
+The Xiaozhai BOBOVR Z5 is a virtual reality smartphone headset made by Xiaozhai, which is considered one of the best virtual reality companies for producing affordable mobile VR headsets.
 The VR headset manufacturer is based in China, and they also offer the Xiaozhai BOBOVR Z4, BOBOVR Z3, and BOBOVR Z4mini.